 Duane recovers from his delusional breakdown to find his freakish basket-bound brother Belial will soon become a father.
 But not everything is joyous as the once tight knit brothers no longer seem to trust each other.

 One morning, a young man wakes to find that a small, disgusting creature has attached itself to the base of his brain stem.
 The creature gives him a euphoric state of happiness but demands human victims in return.

 A delicious, mysterious goo that oozes from the earth is marketed as the newest dessert sensation, but the tasty treat rots more than teeth when zombie-like snackers who only want to consume more of the strange substance at any cost begin infesting the world.

 Charming country bumpkin Duane Bradley takes a motel room in New York with a basket and a backpack.
-In a flash back-series we learn the basket contains his surgically removed Siamese twin who is not only physically deformed so badly the doctors hesitated to consider him a human, but is also the vindictive drive of their trip, with the purpose to kill off all those he blames.
-But in the reception of one of those doctors, Duane gets his first ever date, with the receptionist, and wants to start a positive life too - when the freak twin escapes, the scene is set for a grim finale.Written by
+In a flashback sequence we learn the basket contains his surgically removed Siamese twin - who is not only so physically deformed the doctors hesitated to consider him a human, but is also the vindictive driver behind their trip, with the purpose of killing off all those he blames.
+But in one of those doctors' offices, Duane gets his first-ever date, with the receptionist, and wants to start a positive life.
+When the freak twin escapes, the scene is set for a grim finale.Written by

 Since the crew only consisted of three or four people, many of the names in the credits are fictitious.
 See more »